esheldon/fitsio/README.md

 f[1].lower           # If True, lower case colnames on output f[1].upper           # If True, upper case colnames on output f[1].case_sensitive  # if True, names are matched case sensitive

+# Open a file in memory, using data you have already read in
+# through other alternative means (from the network, etc.).
+with FITSMemFile(bytearray(data_in_memory), 'r') as f:
+    f[0].read_header()

+# You can also create files directly in memory without writing them
+# to disk.
+This is useful if you are going to immediately send them
+# out over the network.
+There is no need to create the file on disk.
+with FITS('mem://', 'rw') as f:
+    f.write(data)
+    data_in_memory = f.read_raw()
 ```
 Installation
 ------------